Westbury High School (Houston): The 2000s

 On May 18, 2001, the main education building was declared unsafe; renovation crews discovered that the concrete, intended to measure at 3,000 pounds per square inch, instead measured at 1,400 to 2,000 pounds per square inch.
 The district did not permit students to retrieve their belongings.
 The district tested the other schools built between 1956 and 1965 and did not discover structural problems.
 A new campus for Westbury was completed in the fall of 2004.
 Westbury collaborated (as have many other schools) with Brown University to set up a magnet program Coalition of Essential Schools.

 On February 9, 2006, a 15-year-old girl was sexually assaulted in a second floor school restroom facility.
 The suspect escaped detection and left the campus before administrators realized that a sexual assault had happened.
 When the suspect was identified, it was revealed that he was already incarcerated for an unrelated incident.
 Ronald Walker pleaded guilty and received 45 years of prison for this and other sexual assault crimes.

-In 2006, Charles Rotramel, executive director of the nonprofit program Youth Advocates, stated in a Houston Chronicle article that Lee High School, Westbury High School, and Sharpstown High School have suffered from the actions of youth criminal gangs.
+In 2006, Charles Rotramel, executive director of the nonprofit program Youth Advocates, stated in a Houston Chronicle article that Lee High School, Westbury High School, and Sharpstown High School had suffered from the actions of youth criminal gangs.

-On November 28, 2006, a 16-year-old 9th grade boy named Julian Ruiz died from two gunshot wounds in the torso while walking to Westbury; he died at the 5400 block of Dryad as a result of a drive-by shooting.
+On November 28, 2006, a 16-year-old 9th-grade boy named Julian Ruiz died from two gunshot wounds in the torso while walking to Westbury; he died at the 5400 block of Dryad as a result of a drive-by shooting.
 A tan or gold 1990s Mercury Cougar used as a getaway car for the shooters was discovered in Stafford on November 30.
 The two 17-year-old suspects in the shooting were identified as Augustin Miguel Marquez and Aldo Aguilar Ramirez.
 In a response to the incident, district and school officials said that the incident had occurred outside of the school property, and had no bearing on the safety of the students inside.

 In fall 2007, Westbury admitted Burundian refugees who were resettled in Houston.

 A 2007 Johns Hopkins University/Associated Press study referred to Westbury as a "dropout factory" where at least 40% of the entering freshman class does not make it to their senior year.
-During that year 41% of high-school-age children zoned to Westbury chose to attend a different Houston ISD school.
+During that year, 41% of high-school-age children zoned to Westbury chose to attend a different Houston ISD school.

 The district named the Rita Woodward Environmental Nature Park on February 14, 2008.